-The mystery of the Visitation is of special significance to us for a variety of reasons.
-It celebrates the occasion of the Magnificat, which every legionary recites every day, and it represents our going to souls with Mary bearing Jesus.
-It establishes St John the Baptist, who is our patron, as precursor of salvation, and marks the cleansing of him from Original Sin.
+The Mystery of the Visitation is of special significance to us for a variety of reasons.
+It celebrates the occasion of the Magnificat, which every Legionary recites every day, and it represents our going to souls with Mary bearing Jesus.
+It establishes St. John the Baptist, who is our patron, as precursor of salvation, and marks the cleansing of him from original sin.
 It depicts Mary as entering on her office as giver of grace.
-Likewise it is the moment when St Elizabeth, filled with the Holy Spirit as the scripture emphasises, declares Mary unique among women; and when Mary (no less inspired) declares of herself that all generations shall call her blessed.
-Note that the gospel which is always sparing of words, says that St Elizabeth cried out with a loud voice, meaning that this pronouncement of hers was to reverberate over the whole world and to be heeded by all ages.
+Likewise it is the moment when St. Elizabeth, filled with the Holy Spirit as the Scripture emphasises, declares Mary unique among women; and when Mary (no less inspired) declares of herself that all generations shall call her blessed.
+Note that the Gospel which is always sparing of words, says that St. Elizabeth cried out with a loud voice, meaning that this pronouncement of hers was to reverberate over the whole world and to be heeded by all ages.
 Quite an assembly of remarkable circumstances, you will agree.

-St Luke had just finished telling the overwhelming details of the Incarnation, ascending to the terrific climax when the angel said to Mary: 'The Holy Ghost shall come upon thee, and the power of the Most High shall overshadow thee, and therefore the Holy which shall be born of thee shall be called the Son of God.'
-Then at once the angel goes off at a sort of tangent: 'And behold thy cousin Elizabeth, she also hath conceived a son in her old age; and this is the sixth month with her that is called barren; because no word shall be impossible with God.'
-And Mary said, 'Behold the handmaid the Lord, be it done to me according to thy word.'
-And the angel departed from her (Lk 1:35-38).
+St. Luke had just finished telling the overwhelming details of the Incarnation, ascending to the terrific climax when the Angel said to Mary: "The Holy Ghost shall come upon thee, and the power of the Most High shall overshadow thee, and therefore the Holy which shall be born of thee shall be called the Son of God."
+Then at once the Angel goes off at a sort of tangent: "And behold thy cousin Elizabeth, she also hath conceived a son in her old age; and this is the sixth month with her that is called barren; because no word shall be impossible with God."
+And Mary said: "Behold the handmaid of the Lord, be it done to me according to thy word."
+And the Angel departed from her.
+(St. Luke 1, 35-38).

 The Incarnation had taken place.
-The angel departed, his mission done; and now begins the great mystery of the Visitation.
-St Luke resumes: 'And Mary rising up in those days, went into the hill country with haste, into a city of Juda.
-And she entered into the house of Zachary and saluted Elizabeth.'
+The Angel departed, his mission done.
+And now begins the great mystery of the Visitation.
+St. Luke resumes: "And Mary rising up in those days, went into the hill country with haste, into a city of Juda.
+And she entered into the house of Zachary and saluted Elizabeth."